Conrad Moll

 Conrad Stephen Moll (November 27, 1899 – March 26, 1987) was an American football, basketball, and baseball coach.
+He was a graduate of Concordia College (Indiana), also attended Indiana University and in 1925 attended the Y.M.C.A.
+College of Physical Education in Chicago.
 He served as the head football, basketball and baseball coach at Valparaiso University during the 1926–27 academic year.
 He continued coaching baseball Valparaiso in 1928.
 Moll died on March 26, 1987, in Truth or Consequences, New Mexico.